Diegolusberg/android-guidelines/project_and_code_guidelines.md

 ## 1.1 Project structure

 New projects should follow the Android Gradle project structure that is defined on the [Android Gradle plugin user guide](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Project-Structure).
-The [BoilerPlate](https://github.com/ribot/android-boilerplate) project is a good reference.

 ## 1.2 Package structure

 #### App
-* ui
-	* fragment
+- fragment
-	* activity
+- activity
-	* dialog
+- dialog
-	* widget
+- widget
-	* adapter
+- adapter
-* service
-* data
-	* remote
-	* local
+- service/controller
+- api (for any api that you consume)
+  - youtube (optional)
+  - amazon (optional)
+  - twitter (optional)
+  - instagram (optional)
+- receiver
-	* model
+- model
+- rx/bus/dagger/etc... (or any package for components created for any sdk/framework or architecture library)
+- view
-* util
+- util

 ## 1.3 File naming